skip to main content

 Operations and Safety don’t always speak the same language, not because Operations isn’t committed to keeping people safe at work or Safety isn’t concerned with meeting operational goals, but rather because each area has its own methods, processes, and measures.
 This communication gap can increase when ergonomics is added to the mix.
 Ergonomics is often part of the Environmental, Health, and Safety (EHS) function, but ergonomics differs from other areas of EHS.
 In many cases, EHS is focused on unlikely events with severe or even catastrophic outcomes.
 As a result, EHS typically has regulations and standards that must be met to mitigate these hazards.

-In most manufacturing companies, the majority of injuries and illness (and an even greater proportion of workers’ compensation costs) are the result of musculoskeletal disorders (MSDs), which can often be prevented using ergonomics.
+According to the Bureau of Labor Statistics (BLS), musculoskeletal disorders (MSDs) account for one-third of all occupational injuries and illnesses in the US across all sectors, including manufacturing.
+These injuries and illnesses carry significant direct and indirect costs (including workers’ compensation costs) and are often preventable using ergonomics.
 While these MSDs can be expensive and seriously impact the individual, they are not as catastrophic as incidents that can occur in other areas of EHS.
 And unlike those other areas of EHS, ergonomics has relatively few standards or regulations.
 In place of regulations, ergonomics generally relies on a continuous improvement process that aims to reduce workplace risk exposure.
 For those who may still be learning the language of safety, this departure from a standards-based decision-making process can seem strange.

-To help explain an effective ergonomics process, present the goals and process in language that is more familiar to operations.
+To help build stakeholder support for an effective ergonomics process, present the goals and process in language that is more familiar to operations.
 When presenting the goals, don’t minimize the safety impact of ergonomics.
 Operations wants people to have a safe place to work.
 But be clear that improved safety is not the only benefit derived from ergonomics.
 Research has shown that fitting jobs to human capabilities removes barriers to performance and thereby improves quality and productivity.

 • Appoint a manager or process lead